Ukraine’s slow but steady southern offensive grinds on

 Dolphin clearly has not forgiven his erstwhile comrade.

 “No matter how scared you are, there are people who trust you and people who expect something from you,” he says.
 You came here, you earned this rank, and you knew where you were going.
 He decided to just leave.
 Some people might not consider this treason, but in a commander’s duties it is written that first of all, he is responsible for his personnel.
-He has to keep them safe, keep them supplied, and make sure he executes his orders.
+He has to keep them safe, keep them supplied and make sure he executes his orders.
 He didn’t execute the order and abandoned his men,” Dolphin says.

 Stress of battle